Email FacebookTwitterMenu burgerClose thin

 What Is Tenancy by the Entirety?

 Both owners in a tenancy by the entirety will hold an equal share of the property, regardless of where the funds to purchase that property came from.
 The property also cannot be sold or transferred without the consent of the other spouse.
+For a tenancy by the entirety to be valid, it must meet five requirements, also known as unities:

-• Marriage Both owners need to be married to one another at the time the deed is issued.
+• Marriage: Both owners need to be married to one another at the time the deed is issued.
 (Some states do allow for same-sex partnerships.)

-• Possession Both spouses share joint ownership and control of the property.
+• Possession: Both spouses share joint ownership and control of the property.

-• Title Both spouses are named on the property deed.
+• Title: Both spouses are named on the property deed.

 Aside from ensuring that both owners hold an equal and shared interest in a property, tenancy by the entirety offers other important benefits.

-It protects against liabilities.
+Tenancy by the entirety protects against liabilities.
 Debt claims against an estate can only be applied to a TBE property if the debts are also shared.
 Individually owned debts cannot be claimed against the property.
 This means that if only one spouse is sued or files for bankruptcy as a result of individual debts, the TBE-held property is not generally within reach of creditors.

 Automatic right of survivorship is included.
 When a property is held in tenancy by the entirety, the property will automatically transfer to the surviving spouse if the other passes away.